Kuih: Background and history

+Kuih by ethnic categories

+Kuih is made and enjoyed by different ethnicities with the most commercially successful ones being made by Peranakan (Baba Nyonyas) in the southern parts of Malaysia.
+The Nyonyas made kuih from many sorts of ingredients such as cane sugars, brown sugars, and honey aside of palm sugar.
+Nyonya (Peranakan) kuih are sometimes represented as distinct from Malay and Indonesian kuih, but many Nyonya kuih are fundamentally the same as Malay or Indonesian kuih.
+For some Nyonya kuih, there are minor changes to Malay kuih to suit Peranakan eating habits and tastes.

-In almost all Malay kuih, the most common flavouring ingredients are grated coconut (plain or flavoured), coconut cream (thick or thin), pandan (screwpine) leaves and gula melaka (palm sugar, fresh or aged).
+In almost every Malay kuih, the most common flavouring ingredients are grated coconut (flavoured or plain), coconut cream (thick or thin), pandan (screwpine) leaves and gula melaka (palm sugar, either fresh or aged), one example are the kuih lompang.
 While those make the flavour of kuih, their base and texture are built on a group of starches: rice flour, glutinous rice flour, glutinous rice and tapioca.
 Two other common ingredients are tapioca flour and green bean (mung bean) flour (sometimes called "green pea flour" in certain recipes).
 They play the most important part in giving kuihs their distinctive soft, almost pudding-like, yet firm texture.
+In the northern states of Kedah, Perak, Perlis, Kelantan, and Terengganu kuih (kuih-muih in Malay) are usually sweet.
+In the central and southeast Peninsular states of Johor, Malacca, Negeri Sembilan and Selangor, savoury kuih can be found.
+Kuih are more often steamed than baked, and are thus very different in texture, flavour and appearance from Western cakes or puff pastries.
+While many kuih in West Malaysia, Singapore, and Brunei are made with the steamed method, which results in a soft texture, most kuih made by different indigenous groups from the Bornean island region of Sabah and Sarawak in East Malaysia are often crunchy since most are produced through frying methods.

 Wheat flour is rarely used in Southeast Asian cakes and pastries.

-For most kuih there is no single "original" or "authentic" recipe.
-Traditionally, making kuih was the domain of elderly grandmothers, aunts and other women-folk, for whom the only (and best) method for cooking was by "agak-agak" (approximation).
+For most kuih, there is no single "original" or "authentic" recipe.
+Traditionally, making kuih was the domain of elderly grandmothers, aunts and other womenfolk, for whom the only (and best) method for cooking was by "agak-agak" (approximation).
 They would take handfuls of ingredients and mix them without any measurements or any need of weighing scales.
 The end product is judged by its look and feel, the consistency of the batter and how it feels to the touch.
-Each family holds its own traditional recipe as well as each region and state.
+Each family holds its own traditional recipe as well as each region and state with the recipes have been passed down from one generation to other generations.

-Nyonya (Peranakan) kuih are sometimes represented as distinct from Malay and Indonesian kuih, but many Nyonya kuih are fundamentally the same as Malay or Indonesian kuih.
-For some Nyonya kuih, there are minor changes to Malay kuih to suit Peranakan eating habits and tastes.